Szym29/PolyADG/README.md

 Example implementation of the paper:

-- Zheng, Y., Wang, H., Zhang, Y., Xing, E. P. and Xu M. "Poly(A)-DG: a neural-network-based domain generalization method for cross-species Ploy(A) Signal identification" (In preparation)
+- Zheng, Y., Wang, H., Zhang, Y., Gao, X., Xing, E. P. and Xu M. "Poly(A)-DG: a neural-network-based domain generalization method for cross-species Ploy(A) Signal identification" (In preparation)